 “Childhood and youth of W. A. Whitehead 1810-1830.”
 A transcription of this memoir is held by the Florida History Department, Monroe County Public Library, Key West, Florida, and by the P. K. Yonge Library of Florida, George A. Smathers Libraries, University of Florida; pages 1-3 of the transcription contains the references.
 See my earlier post “What’s in a name” for the New York career of Whitehead’s father.

 “Childhood and youth” 16.

-See my earlier post “Progress and place” for some account of the friendship and collaboration between Dunlap and Whitehead.
+See my posts “Progress and place” and “The Dunlap benefit” for some account of the friendship and collaboration between Dunlap and Whitehead.

 “Childhood and youth” 44.
 A copy of a letter from his brother John, dated 19 October 1838, shows that the family were settled in New York by that date: John Whitehead to M. St. Clair Clarke, in John Whitehead and William A. Whitehead Papers, 1835-1844, Manuscript Group 734, New Jersey Historical Society.

 “Letters from Havana V,” Newark (N.J.) daily advertiser 14 August 1838 2:1-2, reprinted in The sentinel of freedom (Newark, N.J.)
 21 August 1838 1:3-4.